onap/archive-appc-deployment/docs/APPC Ansible Adapter/APPC Ansible Adapter.rst

 Details of each of these three (DG, Adapter and Ansible Server) are listed below :

-1.  **Ansible Directed Graph (DG):** The Ansible Directed graph is the most common way an App-C developer is expected to leverage Ansible functionality.
+1.  **Ansible Directed Graph (DG):** The Ansible Directed graph is the most common way an App-C developer is expected to leverage Ansible functionality, which is invoked by RPC: Generic_AnsibleDG, Version: 4.0.0.
 The Ansible DG is a general purpose graph that can be used to invoke and retrieve results from any playbook on an ONAP-compliant Ansible Server.
 The Ansible Graph,when called, expects a certain set of inputs to be provided as input and when upon completion provides results from the execution of the Ansible playbook.
 The Ansible
 DG can be invoked using the following (current) naming:

 +------------+----------------------+